greenonion/greenonion.github.io/_pages/books.md

 ---

 These are some of the most interesting books I've read or want to read.
-In the manner of [Patrick Collison's bookshelf](https://patrickcollison.com/bookshelf), this aims to simulate the piles of books I have around me and on my shelves.
-There is no single unifying theme, although the past few years I've been reading a lot about product, business, strategy, and history.
-I also love fiction.
+In the manner of [Patrick Collison's bookshelf](https://patrickcollison.com/bookshelf), this is not organized and aims to simulate the piles of books I have around me and on my shelves.
+I will probably create some separate lists of my favorite books around specific topics at some point.

 - Inspired
 - Empowered